robang74/redfishos/marketing.md

 First of all, it is important to notice that this project does not aim to reach the end-user market directly.
 The RFOS marketing targets are the vendors, the distributors, the engineers, and the modders, including those who are doing such activities as hobbies.

 The end-users might have several advantages in having RedFish OS pre-installed as a recovery image or as a supervising system, but they are not the targets of the RFOS marketing because most of the on-the-shelf smartphones do not allow to overwrite the boot or the recovery image, and those that allow it do so not by a bare-simple procedure.
 Otherwise, end-users would probably brick their smartphones or install a malicious rootkit instead of something really useful.
 Plus, it would void the vendor's warranty, obviously.

-Just to give you an idea: a Linux-based OS is about 1.5GB, while a modern Android system (10+) is about 2.5GB.
-The RedFish OS image is less than 30MB and includes the kernel with all the drivers compiled in, the vendor's binary firmwares, the command-line applications, and the networking services.

 ---